‘The Bachelor: The Women Tell All’ Spoilers: Caelynn Miller-Keyes Gets Emotional In The Hot Seat

 Spoiler guru Reality Steve shared that Caelynn cried through most of her time talking with Chris.
 She’ll talk about how she had fallen completely in love with Colton and had felt absolutely certain she’d be getting engaged to him.
 Miller-Keyes also admitted that she remains quite confused about where things went wrong in her relationship with Underwood.

 As is standard with these “Tell All” specials, Colton will be brought out on stage later in the program.
-He’ll face some tough questions while he’s on stage and Bachelor spoilers share that the situation with Caelynn will be brought up.
+He’ll face some tough questions while he’s on stage, and Bachelor spoilers share that the situation with Caelynn will be brought up.

-Caelynn will ask Colton what happened in their relationship that led him to eliminate her and it sounds as if he still won’t have an especially concrete answer.
-The Bachelor spoilers indicate that he’ll say there was no specific thing she did wrong and that he just had to follow his instincts.
+Caelynn will ask Colton what happened in their relationship that led him to eliminate her, and it sounds as if he still won’t have an especially concrete answer.
+The Bachelor spoilers indicate that he’ll say there was no specific thing she did wrong, and that he just had to follow his instincts.

 We're SHOOK. #TheBachelor continues tomorrow with Colton's disappearance and #WomenTellAll! pic.twitter.com/aCdgV466f1